 No amount of alcohol is safe to drink during pregnancy – even a small amount.
 There is no safe time to drink during pregnancy, either.
 All types of alcohol are equally harmful, including wine and beer.
 Drinking alcohol can lead to fetal alcohol syndrome, which can cause poor growth, cognitive disability, physical defects, vision and hearing problems, and learning and behavioral problems.
 Women who drink during pregnancy are also more likely to have a miscarriage, stillbirth or a baby born with a low birth weight.

-Read this Alcohol Fact Sheet for more information on alcohol and pregnancy.
+Read more information on alcohol and pregnancy.

 Caffeine may cause serious problems for your baby, such as low birth weight, breathing problems, sleeplessness and irritability.
 Caffeine is linked to an increased risk of early miscarriage.
 Reduce your caffeine consumption to no more than 200 mg per day, or about one 12 oz cup of coffee.
 Be aware that caffeine can be found in tea, soda, chocolate and some medications as well.